derek-baker/pipeline-helpers/README.md

 # AzDoPipelineHelpers

-Tools used in Azure DevOps build and release pipelines, with a focus on build agents and release agents running on Windows Servers.
+Tools used in build and release pipelines, with a focus on agentsrunning on Windows Servers.
 Packaging tools in a module allows more reusability, testability, and faster development cycles than otherwise.

 ## Getting Started